History of Morgan

 “A Most Interesting Business” (HFS Morgan)

-Since its inception in a small Malvern garage in 1909, the Morgan Motor Company has always been powered by the passion of the Morgan family.
-Started by Henry Fredrick Stanley Morgan (known as HFS) in 1909, it all began on three wheels.
+Since its inception in a small Malvern garage in 1909, the Morgan Motor Company has been powered by the passion of the Morgan family.
+Started by Henry Fredrick Stanley Morgan (HFS) in 1909, it all began on three wheels.

 With motoring in its infancy, HFS’ first foray into vehicle manufacture was with The Morgan Runabout, launched at Olympia in 1910.
 This was a new type of vehicle, commonly known as a Cyclecar and combined a light weight tubular chassis with a 8 hp twin-cylinder motorcyle engine and basic transmission.
 The first models were single seaters and steered by a tiller, which attracted interest but few sales.

 Quickly adapting the model, 1911 saw the advent of a two seater Runabout with modifications that included a hood and a steering wheel.
 With just two transmissions and no reverse gear, it was usually fitted with JAP V-twins engines.
 Such was its impact, that Harrods featured it in it shop window – the only car it's ever displayed – and became Morgan's first dealer.

 Other variations followed later in the year, including the first Morgan four-seater or Family Runabout.